The 5 Secrets to a Long-Lasting Relationship with Your Team

 Trust is vital in any relationship, whether it’s with a co-worker or a loved one.
 In the workplace, a lack of trust towards your boss or your team is a sure invitation for conflict, argument, and disappointment.

 A key component to trust is honesty.
 It’s being transparent in everything you do and say, even if it means speaking out or going against the majority.

-Though there will be friction, this keeps you and your each of your team members from harbouring resentment towards one another.
+Though there will be friction, this keeps you and your team members from harboring resentment towards one another.
 In return, your team will feel more inclined to talk to you and share with you their ideas or concerns, giving you the opportunity to prevent critical problems from getting in the way of the project’s progress.

 Even more important is showing your team that you are a leader who listens to what they have to say.